 Own a Home, Not a MortgagePay Off Your Mortgage Faster and Own a Home Sooner

-For many homeowners, the biggest question is "How can I pay off my mortgage as fast as possible?"
+For many homeowners, the one of the biggest questions is "How can I pay off my mortgage as fast as possible?"

 It's natural to look forward to the day when you have made your very last mortgage payment and own your home outright.
 Owning your home provides you with greater financial freedom, flexibility and the ability to focus on other financial goals like retirement or saving for your child's education.

-- Make your regular mortgage payments more frequent: Save interest and become mortgage-free sooner by choosing bi-weekly or weekly payments rather than monthly payments.
-This will have the effect of making an extra monthly payment every year, without even noticing it.
+Make your regular payments more frequent: Save interest and become mortgage-free sooner by choosing bi-weekly or weekly payments rather than monthly payments.
+The result is an extra monthly payment every year, without you even noticing it!

-- Increase your payment amount when you can: If you've had a mortgage for a while, you're likely used to the routine of making regular payments.
-Now might be a good time to consider if you could afford to increase your payment a bit.
-Also, whenever your household income rises (eg. salary increase, new job, etc.), consider increasing your mortgage payment at the same time.
+Increase your payment amount when you can: Whenever your household income rises (e.g. salary increase, new job, etc.), consider increasing your mortgage payment at the same time.
+If you've had a mortgage for a while, you're likely used to the routine of making regular payments.
+Now might be a good time to consider an increase to your mortgage payment.

-- Match-a-Payment®: To help pay off your mortgage sooner, you can double your current mortgage payment of principal and interest on any regular payment date.
-This additional amount will go directly towards your principal without any fee or penalty*.
+Match-a-Payment: To help you pay off your mortgage sooner, you may be able to double your current mortgage payment of principal and interest on any regular payment date.
+Please call us to learn more about this option.

-- Diversify your mortgage: Consider mortgage options that can provide savings and flexibility.
-Just as you would diversify your investments, you can also mix and match your mortgage terms and choose from fixed and variable rates.
+Restructure your mortgage: Consider mortgage options that can provide savings and flexibility.
+If you select the Scotia Total Equity® Plan, just as you would diversify your investments, you may be able to also mix and match your mortgage terms and choose from fixed and variable rates.

 Some mortgage solutions may not be eligible to be included as part of a Scotia Total Equity Plan.